International Humanitarian Law

 Fundamental to IHL are the following two principles:

-- The protection of persons who are not, or are no longer, participating in hostilities; and
+- Persons who are not, or are no longer, participating in hostilities must be protected; and

 IHL regulates activity during armed conflict and situations of occupation.
 It is distinct from, and applies irrespective of, the body of law that regulates the recourse to armed force.
 This framework is known as the jus ad bellum, and is enshrined in the UN Charter.
 It regulates the conditions under which force may be used, namely in self-defense and pursuant to UN Security Council authorization.
 Once there is an armed conflict IHL applies to all the parties, whether or not a party was legally justified in using force under jus ad bellum principles.